Phonicmas/BiotechExpansionWarhammer40k/README.md

 ## Other things

-   *Mod contains 3 xenotypes; Space Marine, Primaris Space Marine and Space Marine Psyker (Librarian or whatever chaos calls theirs)
+   *Mod contains xenotypes; Space Marine, Primaris Space Marine and Space Marine Psyker (Librarian or whatever chaos calls theirs), Chaos Space Marine (One for each god & undivided) and Daemon Prince (One for each god & undivided)

    *Mod contains a faction containing all three above mentioned xenotypes.